- About Us

 (f) The arbitrator shall have no authority to hear or decide any grievance relating to an academic decision or judgment concerning the employee as a student.
-The arbitrator shall have no authority to reinstate an employee who is no longer a student or otherwise does not meet the criteria to be a Graduate Assistant.
+The arbitrator shall have no authority to reinstate an employee who is no longer a student or otherwise does not meet the criteria to be a Graduate Employee.

 (g) All fees and expenses of the arbitrator shall be paid by the party not prevailing in the arbitration.

 This article does not apply to issues of: academic standing, academic standards, policies, and procedures or their implementation or application; or academic degree, program, and course offerings and requirements.
 Such grievances are covered by the Graduate School Academic Grievance Policy.

 The Union and the Assistant Vice President of Human Resources or their designee agree to meet at the request of either party to discuss matters pertinent in the implementation or administration of this Agreement or other mutually agreeable matters.
 The meetings will be held as soon as practicable after receipt of a written request for such a meeting.
 The request for such meetings shall contain a recommended agenda of items to be discussed.
 Each party may have up to three (3) representatives at such meetings.
 Additional representatives may be allowed upon mutual agreement of the parties.
 Matters related to grievance(s) or arbitration shall be handled pursuant to Article 18.